osic/ref-impl/documents/osic-deploy.rst

       fi
       done

-   Any server which returns ``True`` has not yet PXE booted.
+   Any server that returns ``True`` has not yet PXE booted.
 Rerun last command until there is no output to make sure all your servers has finished pxebooting.

    Time to wait depends on the number of servers you are deploying.
-If somehow, one or two servers did not go through for a long time, you may want to investigate them with their ILO console.
-In most cases, this is due to rebooting those servers either fails or hangs, so you may need to reboot them manually with ILO.
+If somehow, one or two servers did not go through for a long time, you may want to investigate them with their iLO console.
+In most cases, this is due to rebooting those servers either fails or hangs, so you may need to reboot them manually with iLO.

    .. note::

-      In case you want to re-pxeboot servers, make sure to clean old settings from cobbler with the following command:
+      To re-pxeboot servers, make sure to clean old settings from cobbler with the following command:

       .. code::